zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

 3. Calculations in a Sandbox:
 In this step you will create a calculation script to create data for ORCL USA->XXU->Automotive in 2016 by increasing 2014 data by 15%.

-   a) Login in Essbase Web UI as John.
+   a) Login in Essbase web interface as John.

    b) Expand the **Sample_Scenario** application and navigate to the database inspector for the **Sandbx** database.
     ![](./images/imageSM_22.0.png "")